abayomijohn273/itana-recipe-app-test/README.md

 ### `git clone https://github.com/abayomijohn273/itana-recipe-app-test.git`

 Runs the above command in your terminal on your preferred working directory to clone this repo.\
-Then Open this folder in your editor, i.e vscode or your preferred editor
+Then Open this folder in your editor, i.e vscode or your preferred editor.

 ### `Run npm install or yarn install`